Piyush-Rwt/crossword_project/README.md

 npm install
 ```

-This will install the required Node.js packages (Express, mysql2).
+This will install the required Node.js packages (Express, pg).

 ---